TencentFemas/femas/README.md

 - skywalking web address configuration (requires configuration to obtain link information)
 - grafana address configuration (requires configuration to obtain metrics information)

-Start with the embedded database:
+Femas default Start with the embedded database:
 > The embedded database only supports single-machine deployment, and does not support cluster deployment.
 The embedded database data disk path is `${user.home}/rocksdb/femas/data/`

-> Startup script: sh startup.sh

-Start with an external database:
-> The user needs to deploy the mysql database in advance.
-The mysql database initialization script address: cd femas-console/femas-admin/conf/adminDb.sql

-> Startup script: sh startup.sh external

 To use the monitoring capability, the following configuration is required:
 ````